cs-ed/edtech-plan-aashton18/README.md

     * Grade 6 (28 students)
   * Two 52 minute class period (M-F)
     * Grades 7 & 8 (28 students per period)
-* Course Desciption -  This elective is an introductory computer science course covering a wide range of activities, including problem-solving, programming, physical computing, user-centered design, and data.
-Students will learn to build websites, apps, animations, games, and physical computing systems using JavaScript, HTML/CSS, and robotics.
+* Course Desciption -  This elective is an introductory computer science course covering a wide range of activities, including problem-solving, programming, user-centered design, and machine learning.
+Students will learn to build websites, apps, animations, and games using JavaScript, HTML, and CSS.

 **Coding**
 * Trimester electice course (as part of the 6th-grade trimester wheel)
   * One 52 minute class period (M-F)
   * Grade 6 (28 students)
 * Course Description - Students will be introduced to Python to design projects aligned with 6th-grade math and science standards using loops, events, functions, and conditionals.
 They will investigate different problem-solving techniques and discuss the societal impacts of computing and the internet.
 By the end of the course, students will program interactive stories and games to share with their friends and family.

-### Summer School Electives

-**Robotics**
-* Three week program (M-Th)
-* Audience - Grades 4 & 5
-* Course Description - Students will initially learn fundamental coding concepts using code.org’s Fundamental Course (Level E or F) and Dash’s Neighborhood.
-Students will then complete coding puzzles using Blockly to help their Dash Robot successfully navigate various courses.
-Students will also have the opportunity to virtually tour an Amazon warehouse to see how modern robots are utilized.

-**Digital Art**
-* Three week program (M-Th)
-* Audience - Grades 6-8
-* Course Description - Students will initially learn 2D graphic design using Adobe Spark to build graphics, collages, flyers, videos, and animations.
-They will then explore 3D design concepts, including modeling, rigging, animation, simulation, rendering, composition, motion tracking, and video editing, using Blender.

 ## Educational & Technology Needs